-With his raw style of filmmaking, Maurice Pialat has been called the John Cassavetes of French cinema, and the scorching À nos amours is one of his greatest achievements.
-In a revelatory film debut, the dynamic, fresh-faced Sandrine Bonnaire plays Suzanne, a fifteen-year-old Parisian who embarks on a sexual rampage in an effort to separate herself from her overbearing, beloved father (played with astonishing magnetism by Pialat himself), ineffectual mother, and brutish brother.
-A tender character study that can erupt in startling violence, À nos amours is one of the high-water marks of eighties French cinema. —The Criterion Collection
+In a revelatory film debut, the dynamic, fresh-faced Sandrine Bonnaire plays Suzanne, a fifteen-year-old Parisian who embarks on a sexual rampage in an effort to separate herself from her overbearing, beloved father. À nos amours is one of Maurice Pialat’s greatest achievements.

 Finally got around to this one.
 Sandrine Bonnaire shines and magnetically pulls us into the story, but the film was equally frustrating and fascinating to me.
 I will need to let it sink in of course, but as of now the uneven performances and the not so subtle elliptical choices removed me from sufficient emotional investment.
 As a result, I wasn't able to care as much for Bonnaire's character as I wished to.